mullvad/mullvadvpn-app/README.md

 We sign every commit on the master branch as well as our release tags.
 If you would like to verify your checkout, you can find our developer keys on [Mullvad's Open Source page].

+### Binaries submodule

+This repository has a git submodule at `dist-assets/binaries`.
+This submodule contains binaries and build scripts for third party code we need to bundle with the app.
+Such as OpenVPN, Shadowsocks etc.

+This submodule conforms to the same integrity/security standards as this repository.
+Every merge commit should be signed.
+And this main repository should only ever point to a signed merge commit of the binaries submodule.

+See the [binaries submodule's](https://github.com/mullvad/mullvadvpn-app-binaries) README for more details about that repository.

 ## Install toolchains and dependencies

 Follow the instructions for your platform, and then the [All platforms](#all-platforms)